-In your graduate courses, your instructor will provide you with information on obtaining the books and articles required for your course.
+In your graduate courses, your instructor will provide you with lists of the books and articles required for your course.

 You are responsible for obtaining your own textbooks.
-You can purchase books from Amazon or other retail booksellers of your choice, or directly from the publisher.
-Many books are available in both print and e-book editions.
+You can purchase books from Amazon or other online booksellers of your choice, or directly from their publishers.
+Most books are available in both print and e-book editions.

 - Don't wait - Buy your books early!
 In order to avoid potential delivery issues resulting from shipping delays, we highly recommend that you order your textbooks as soon as possible after registering for your course(s).

-- Consider e-books.
-Digital editions for many required textbooks are available for instant download from several online booksellers.
-They are often less expensive than print copies.
-Free e-reader apps for computers, tablets and smartphones are available for Amazon Kindle, Barnes & Noble Nook, and Google Play Books titles.
+- Consider e-books: Digital editions for many required textbooks are available for instant download from several online merchants.
+They are usually less expensive than print copies.
+Free e-reader apps for computers, tablets and smartphones are available for Amazon Kindle, Barnes & Noble Nook and Google Play Books titles.

-Journal articles will be provided electronically through your courses’ Moodle pages.
+Journal articles are provided electronically through your course Moodle pages.

 For some courses, instructors may list additional books, articles or other documents as supplementary material that cover specific topics in more detail.
-While the instructor recommends them for deeper immersion in the subject area, reading them is not mandatory for the course.
-You may find them useful as you undertake your own research in your fields of interest.
+While the instructor recommends them for deeper immersion into specific subjects, reading them is not mandatory for the course.
+You may find them useful as you undertake further research into your own areas of interest.

 Options for obtaining Suggested Readings:

-- If the topic of a Suggested Reading book is of particular interest to you, you may wish to purchase your own copy.
-In many cases, used copies are available at reduced cost from online book merchants.
+- If the topic of a Suggested Reading book is of particular interest to you, you may wish to buy your own copy from the retailer of your choice.
+In many cases, previously-owned copies and/or e-book editions are available at reduced cost from online book merchants.
 Consider consulting reader reviews of a book before buying it, especially for costly items.

 - An e-book edition may be available to borrow online; find more details here.